miczat/fc_profiler/README.md

 _to do_

-* check for defined subtypes and domains
+* subtypes
-* for each field

 * count of records with non-NULL or blank data
 * percent of records with non-NULL or blank data
 * count of records where each field
     * IS NULL
     * value.strip() == ""
     * 'no data' records (NULL + value.strip() == "")
 * percent of records where
     * field value IS NULL
     * value.strip() == ""
     * 'no data' records (NULL plus "")
 * what is the defined domain
 * what is domain of the recorded data
 * TOP 100 DISTINCT values ORDERED BY frequency DESC
 * TOP 100 DISTINCT values ORDERED BY value ASC
 * draw a histogram for numeric data
 * draw a pie chart for categorical data
 * does it contain unicode?
 * does it contain reserved characters (for Windows)?
 * port to, or make compatible with:
     * ArcGIS Pro and Python 3.6.5
     * ArcGIS 10.6.1 and Python 2.7.14